tagsys/tagsee/README.md

 TagSee wraps the ImpinJ-extended APIs and offers a nice dashboard for quickly startup on collecting RFID readings.
 Basic and useful feature list:

- * Managing your physical readers.
+ * Simple management of your physical readers.
- * Viewing experimental results in real-time.
+ * Real-time view of experimental results.
- * Downloading experimental results.
+ * Easy download of experimental results.
- * Filterring unexpected tags.
+ * Slectively filterring unexpected tags.

 ## <strong>Supported Platforms</strong>